phansch/PiDefender/README.md

 ### Week 4 ###

- * New cannon ammo: AOE bombs
+ * [Done] New cannon ammo: AOE bombs
+    * Add a limitation on AOE usage
  * Update the title screen image
  * [Done] Fix particle systems not playing at the same time

 Juice

  * Use a better shape for the player's scout ship so it will be more obvious for the player what he's supposed to do.
+    * Then make the scout ship lag behind the mouse cursor a little bit
  * When the scout ship is killed, add some kind of indication that it will respawn